-- Meet with an ISSS adviser to apply.
+- Meet with an ISSS advisor to apply.
 A new I-20, for the purpose of applying for Severe Economic Hardship, will be created for you.

 Send all of the following materials to the USCIS:

-- I-20 – Send the new I-20 that will be made for you during your visit with an ISSS adviser.
+- I-20 – Send the new I-20 that will be made for you during your visit with an ISSS advisor.

 - I-94 - A photocopy of the front and back of your I-94 card.

 - Passport Information - A photocopy of your passport photo page, and your U.S. visa.